mariondevilliers/mariondevilliers.github.io/_pages/assessment-reports.md

 toc: false
 ---

-# Scientific Reports & Assessments
+# Scientific Assessment Reports

 This page summarizes my contributions as chapter leader and co-author to major scientific assessment reports.

 ---

 ## Arctic Monitoring and Assessment Programme (AMAP)
 ### **Lead Author — Chapter 5: The Atlantic Meridional Overturning Circulation (AMOC)**
-**Upcoming Arctic Monitoring and Assessment Report (2026)**
+**Upcoming 2026 Climate Update Report on Arctic Monitoring and Assessment Programm (2026)**

-Leading Chapter 5 of the upcoming AMAP assessment report.
+Leading Chapter 5 of the upcoming AMAP report.
 This chapter focuses on:

 - Observed changes in the AMOC and model projections